 - Trees can be farmed for wood (such as Hickory Wood), or for biomass energy fuel, this practice is called Coppicing.
 A coppice is defined as an area of cultivated trees that are clipped for Bio Fuel or for a wood product like charcoal.
 Fast growing trees such as Willow and Poplar are widely used for this type of coppicing.

-- Trees are widely used for Fruit production, such as Apple Trees, Orange Trees and Fig Trees.
+- Trees are widely used for Fruit production, such as Apple Trees, Plum Trees and Fig Trees.
 Tree pollination and harvesting of fruit, wood and other tree products can be a major part of many rural and national economies.

 - Dendrology; The science of trees, the name is from the Greek word "Dendron" for tree.